 - Bend your knees and squat low to the ground.

 - Gently put your index (pointing) finger high inside your vagina.
 The cervix is at the top of the vagina and feels like the tip of your nose.
 Find the IUD string coming from your cervix.
 Never pull on the string.
 You should not be able to feel the firm plastic of the IUD itself.

 - Wash your hands after you are finished checking your IUD.

-You will need to have your levonorgestrel-releasing IUD replaced every 3 years for Skyla(TM), or 5 years for Mirena(R), or sooner if it comes out of your uterus.
+If you are using levonorgestrel-releasing IUD to prevent pregnancy, you will need to have your device replaced every 3 years for Skyla®, 5 years for Kyleena®, 6 years for Liletta®, or 7 years for Mirena®, or sooner if it comes out of your uterus unexpectedly.